hashicorp/terraform-provider-google/website/docs/r/netapp_active_directory.html.markdown

 * `backup_operators` -
   (Optional)
   Domain user/group accounts to be added to the Backup Operators group of the SMB service.
 The Backup Operators group allows members to backup and restore files regardless of whether they have read or write access to the files.
 Comma-separated list.

+* `administrators` -
+  (Optional)
+  Domain user accounts to be added to the local Administrators group of the SMB service.
+Comma-separated list of domain users or groups.
+The Domain Admin group is automatically added when the service joins your domain as a hidden group.

 * `security_operators` -
   (Optional)